Lion Diet Guide: Benefits, Meal Plan, And Side Effects

 What is the difference between the lion diet and the carnivore diet?

 Both Lion and Carnivore diets are restrictive meat-based diets.
-However, the Lion diet is much more restrictive as it only allows the consumption of ruminant meat, salt, and water, excluding all other types of meat and animal-based foods that are allowed in the Carnivore diet.
+However, the Lion diet is much more restrictive, as it only allows the consumption of ruminant meat, salt, and water, excluding all other types of meat and animal-based foods generally used in different Carnivore diet recipes.

 How long does the lion diet take to work?